 If you have undisclosed any domestic income or assets, we may impose an additional assessment on you for the last 5 years.
 You still pay the tax that you have not paid over the last 5 years.

 We are empowered to reclaim taxes up to and including 5 years after the tax year in which you failed to declare.

 If you have undisclosed foreign income or foreign capital, we can impose a tax assessment on you over the last 12 years.
 In that case you still pay the tax you have not paid over the last 12 years.

 If you have not declared an inheritance within 1 year of inheritance, you pay the tax on the undisclosed part of your inheritance.
 There is no statute of limitations.
 This in turn may have affected the assets on which you would have had to pay income tax.

-Over the tax you haven't paid on time, you pay belastingrente (interest on underpaid tax).
+On the tax you haven't paid on time, you pay belastingrente (interest on underpaid tax, only available in Dutch).
 If you were also fined and paid on time, you do not pay any interest on the fine.
-Information about the interest rate is given at Overzicht percentages belastingrente (Overview of interest rates on underpaid tax).
+Information about the interest rate is given at Overzicht percentages belastingrente (Overview of interest rates on underpaid tax, only available in Dutch).

 Voluntary disclosure must take place before we know what has not been disclosed.
 The amount of the fine also depends on how long ago you failed to file a return or filed an incorrect one.